 Hello My Resources Plugin Practice Project

-That's because the name variable was replaced by the value of the project's name (which was specified in the pom).
+That's because the name variable was replaced by the value of the project's name (which was specified in the POM).

 mvn resources:resources -Dname="world"

-And the output in target/class/hello.txt would be
+And the output in target/classes/hello.txt would be

 Hello world